BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Introduction

-Modern computer vision techniques have made great strides in automating these tasks, with near human-levels of accuracy for some tasks~\cite{he2016deep}.
-In particular, a commonly used approach is to perform object detection~\cite{felzenszwalb2010object}, which returns a sequence of bounding boxes and object class information for each frame of video, over all the frames in a video~\cite{redmon2017yolo9000}.
-This information and simple visual features (e.g., colors) can subsequently be used to answer queries regarding the time and location of objects.
+\begin{sloppypar} Two trends have caused recent interest in video analytics.
+First, cameras are now cheap and widely deployed, e.g., London alone has over 500,000 CCTVs~\cite{bbc2015camera}.
+Second, deep neural networks (DNNs) can automatically produce annotations of video.
+For example, object detection DNNs~\cite{felzenszwalb2010object} return a set of bounding boxes and object classes given an image or frame of video.
+Analysts can use these DNNs to extract object positions and types from every frame of video, a common analysis technique~\cite{redmon2017yolo9000}.
+In this work, we study the batch setting, in which large quantities of video are collected for later analysis~\cite{kang2017noscope, hsieh2018focus, anderson2018predicate}. \end{sloppypar}

-Unfortunately, there are two significant challenges in deploying these vision techniques.
-First, from a usability perspective, using these methods requires complex, imperative programming across many low-level libraries, such as OpenCV, Caffe2, and Detectron~\cite{Detectron2018}---an often ad-hoc, tedious process that ignores opportunity for cross-operator optimization.
-Second, from a computational perspective, the naive method of running object detection on every frame of video is infeasible at scale: state-of-the-art object detection (e.g., Mask R-CNN~\cite{he2017mask}) runs at \url{~}3 frames per second (fps), which would take 8 decades of GPU time to process 100 cameras over a month of video.
+While DNNs are accurate~\cite{he2017mask}, naively employing them has two key challenges.
+First, from a usability perspective, these methods require complex, imperative programming across many low-level libraries, such as OpenCV, Caffe2, and Detectron~\cite{Detectron2018}---an ad-hoc, tedious process.
+Second, from a computational perspective, the naive method of performing object detection on every frame of video is cost prohibitive at scale: state-of-the-art object detection, e.g., Mask R-CNN~\cite{he2017mask}, runs at 3 frames per second (fps), which would take 8 GPU-decades to process 100 camera-months of video.

-Prior work has shown that certain video queries can be highly optimized~\cite{kang2017noscope,hsieh2018focus,anderson2018predicate}.
-For example, \noscope~\cite{kang2017noscope} and \textsc{Focus}~\cite{hsieh2018focus} optimize the task of binary detection (presence or absence of a target class).
-While promising, using these pipelines face the same usability challenges as above, requiring interfacing with low-level libraries.
-Additionally, these pipelines are typically limited in scope (e.g., only binary detection for \noscope).

-To address these usability and computational challenges, we present \sn, a video query system with a declarative query language and three novel optimizations for video analytics queries not supported by prior work.
-To our knowledge, \sn is the first system to combine a declarative query language and an optimizer to automatically generate query-specific pipelines for video analytics at scale (as opposed to prior works such as \noscope, which implement fixed-function video processing pipelines).